Company Data: Boost Your Lead Generation Strategies

 - AI and ML

 For instance, big data companies provide developers with high-quality data so they can build AI-based machine learning lead generation tools.
-Firmographic data, combined with jobs and public resume data, can provide businesses with a complete picture of their prospective clients.
+Firmographic data, combined with jobs and employee data, can provide businesses with a complete picture of their prospective clients.
 Let's delve into the details of how those three datasets can improve your lead generation.

 First of all, you can group companies into categories that fit your sales and marketing teams the best.
 You can filter the companies in terms of company size, revenue, industry, type, and location.
 By implementing such an approach, you lose a large number of irrelevant companies and can stay focused on the ones that fit your ICP the best.